trowski/fiber-rfc/rfc.md

 ## Introduction

-For a long time since PHP was created, most people have written PHP as synchronous code.
+For most of PHP's history, people have written PHP code only as synchronous code.
 They have code that runs synchronously and in turn, only calls functions that run synchronously.
+Synchronous functions stop execution until a result is available to return from the function.

 More recently, there have been multiple projects that have allowed people to write asynchronous PHP code.
-That is code that can be called asynchronously, and can call functions that either run synchronously or asynchronously.
+Asynchronous functions accept a callback or return a placeholder for a future value (such as a promise) to run code at a future time once the result is available.
+Execution continues without waiting for a result.
 Examples of these projects are [AMPHP](https://amphp.org/), [ReactPHP](https://reactphp.org/), and [Guzzle](https://guzzlephp.org/).

 The problem this RFC seeks to address is a difficult one to explain, but can be referred to as the ["What color is your function?"](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) problem.
 That link contains a detailed explanation of the problem.

-A summary is that:
+A summary of the problem described in the linked article is:

-* Asynchronous functions need to be called in a special way.
+* Asynchronous functions change the way the function must be called.
-* It's easier to call synchronous functions.
-* All PHP core functions are synchronous.
-* If there is any asynchronous code in the call stack, then any call to a synchronous function 'breaks' the asynchronous code.
+* Synchronous functions may not call an asynchronous function (though asynchronous functions may call synchronous functions).
+* Calling an asynchronous function requires the entire callstack to be asynchronous

-For people who are familiar with using promises and await to achieve writing asynchronous code, it can be expressed as; once one function returns a promise somewhere in your call stack, the entire call stack needs to return a promise because the result of the call cannot be known until the promise is resolved.
+For people who are familiar with using promises and await/yield to achieve writing asynchronous code, the problem can be expressed as: "Once one function returns a promise somewhere in your call stack, the entire call stack needs to return a promise because the result of the call cannot be known until the promise is resolved."

-This RFC seeks to solve this problem by allowing functions to be interruptible without polluting the entire call stack.
+This RFC seeks to eliminate the distiction between synchronous and asynchronous functions by allowing functions to be interruptible without polluting the entire call stack.
 This would be achieved by:

- * adding support for [Fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) to PHP
+ * Adding support for [Fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) to PHP.
- * adding `Fiber` and `Continuation` classes, and an interface `FiberScheduler`
+ * Adding `Fiber` and `Continuation` classes, and an interface `FiberScheduler`.
- * adding exception classes `FiberError` and `FiberExit` to represent errors
+ * Adding exception classes `FiberError` and `FiberExit` to represent errors.

 ### Definition of terms

-To allow better understanding of the RFC, this section defines what the names Fibers, Continuation, and FiberScheduler mean for the RFC being proposed.
+To allow better understanding of the RFC, this section defines what the names Fiber, Continuation, and FiberScheduler mean for the RFC being proposed.

 #### Fibers